WajdyB/skill_app/README.md

 # Back-End Job Application Application

-This is a backend job application platform built using Node.js and MongoDB.
+This is a backend job application built using Node.js and MongoDB.

 ## Technologies Used